Optimizing Area Under the Curve Measures via Matrix Factorization for Predicting Drug-Target Interaction with Multiple

-The training process of MFAUPR is shown in Algorithm \ref{alg:MFAUPR_train}, where $\theta$ is the learning rate, $k$ is the number of neighbors to infer latent features, and ${\cal C}$ is the set of candidate values for $\eta$.
+The training process of MFAUPR is shown in Algorithm \ref{alg:MFAUPR_train}, where $\theta$ is the learning rate, $k$ is the number of neighbors for similarity sparsification and inferring latent features, and ${\cal C}$ is the set of candidate values for $\eta$.

 As we mentioned before, $\eta$ has crucial impact on the quality of the estimated latent features.
 In MFAUPR, instead of tuning $\eta$ as a hyper-parameter using grid search, which is time-consuming, the optimal $\eta$ for each prediction setting (e.g. $\eta_2$ is the optimal value for S2) is chosen based on the training set after solving Eq \eqref{eq:MFAUPR_obj}, as shown in Algorithm \ref{alg:Opti_eta}.
 Specifically, given an $\eta$ from ${\cal C}$, we compute the pseudo latent features of training drugs and targets, which along with $\bm{U}$ and $\bm{V}$ are used to compute three prediction matrices under three assumed prediction settings (S2, S3 and S4) respectively (line 8, Algorithm \ref{alg:Opti_eta}), e.g. the estimated drug, $\bm{U}'$, and target, $\bm{V}$, latent features are used to make predictions for S2.
 Then, the AUPR of these prediction matrices are obtained.
 The above procedure is repeated for all $\eta$ candidates.
 For each setting, the $\eta$ whose prediction matrix achieves the highest AUPR is the optimal one.
 In prediction phase, the prediction setting of the test pair is identified, and the corresponding optimal $\eta$ is used to infer the latent features of the test drug and/or target.